-As preliminary design progresses, Sound Transit will identify properties potentially needed for the project, and we'll list them in the Draft Environmental Impact Statement.
-But we'll contact owners whose property may be acquired under any of the alternatives considered before we publish the Draft EIS, and again before the Final EIS.

-During this phase, Sound Transit will perform early engineering, conduct feasibility studies and complete the environmental process, and we'll learn more about potential effects on properties.
-But we won't typically know exact property impacts in detail until the final design phase, after we publish the Final EIS and the Sound Transit Board selects the project to be built.
+As Sound Transit has been conducting preliminary engineering and completing the environmental review process, we have also been updating our list of properties potentially needed for the project.
+This updated list will be included in the Final Environmental Impact Statement (EIS), anticipated to be published later this year in 2024.
+We'll contact owners whose property may be acquired under any of the alternatives considered before we publish the Final EIS.
+We won't typically know exact property affects in detail until the final design phase, after the Sound Transit Board selects the project to be built later in 2024.